Meeting Time: January 05, 2021 at 6:00pm CST

 • Default_avatar

-Paul Jackson over 3 years ago
+Paul Jackson almost 4 years ago

 As a former resident of the west side neighborhood near St. Olaf, I have concerns about the college's parking and transit plans as expressed thus far in all documents submitted. hose concerns arise out of deep appreciation for the grid-based neighborhoods to the East of St. Olaf property, re-developments on the west side, a regular bicyclist/pedestrian commuter through this area, and supporter of the NFLD climate action plan.
 The traffic study uses too much old data and does not account for recent changes in the neighborhood - the new Greenvale Park, re-purposing of the old into an early childhood/preschool and re-purposing of Longfellow.
 The analysis by the PC showcases different way to think about the parking, including alternative transit and the CAP.
 The college's consultants fail to adequately address the CAP and are incorrect about shorter time/distances from Lincoln/STO to Target.
 Simply Google Map has same distance to go down STO Ave to Hwy 3 than out Lincoln to Hwy19.